Environmental, scientific and technical resources

 - Oil spill control agents (acceptance, register and approval to use)

-- Response, assessment and termination of cleaning for oil contaminated foreshores
+- National Plan for maritime environmental emergencies - Response, assessment and termination of cleaning oil for contaminated foreshores